Calvary Hospital, Canberra: Services

 The Bruce campus is also home to a variety of outpatient and Allied Health services which operate in conjunction with the hospital.
-Due to moral concerns of the Catholic church, the agreement under which the hospital operates allows that certain procedures including In vitro fertilisation and induced abortions not be performed at Calvary.
+Due to moral concerns of the Catholic Church, the agreement under which the hospital operated allowed that certain procedures including IVF and induced abortions not be performed at Calvary Public Hospital Bruce.

 Statistics

-In the 2011–12 financial year, Calvary Hospital conducted 4,691 elective surgeries and handled 53,650 Emergency Department presentations.
-Waiting times were significantly longer than national averages and comparable hospitals in all measures except for urgent emergencies, where the hospital performed to an average standard, and urgent elective surgeries where according to the Australian Government's My Hospital website 97% of patients were treated within clinically recommended timeframes, compared to an average of 92% at comparable hospitals.
+In the 2021-22 financial year, Calvary Public Hospital Bruce conducted 6,295 elective surgeries and handled 56,755 Emergency Department presentations.
+Elective surgery waiting times were similar or better than national averages of comparable hospitals, while Emergency department wait times were longer, with only 39% of urgent presentations being treated within clinically recommended timeframes, compared to an average of 51% at comparable hospitals per data available on the Australian Institute of Health and Welfare's MyHospitals website.